Cristoforo Caselli

-Cristoforo Caselli, also known as da Parma or il Temperello or Cristofaro Castelli, (circa 1460 - 1521) was an Italian painter of the Renaissance period.
+Cristoforo Caselli, also known as da Parma or il Temperello, (circa 1460 – 1521) was an Italian painter of the Renaissance period.

 Biography

 Caselli was born in Parma.
 He earned his livelihood between 1489 and 1492 as a journeyman at Venice, where he painted, in 1495, an altar-piece now hanging in the Sacristy of Santa Maria della Salute.
 The Gallery of Parma contains a Virgin and Child, with SS.
 John the Baptist and Jerome probably painted by him before 1489.
 He was a contemporary of the painter, later engraver from Parma, Francesco Marmitta.

 He is also documented as working from 1489 to 1495 alongside Giovanni Bellini and Alvise Vivarini and others, in the decoration of the Great Council Hall in the Doge's Palace in Venice.
 These works were lost in the fire of 1577.